olgavegh/ravenous/README.md

 ### Checklist

-- [x] **TASK 1** : Set Up Your Local Environment - On your computer, create a React app named `ravenous` - use the `create-react-app` package - runs the app in the development mode `npm start`
+- [x] **TASK 1** : Set Up Your Local Environment
+- on your computer, create a React app named `ravenous`
+- use the `create-react-app` package
+- run the app in the development mode `npm start`
-- [x] **TASK 2** : Set Up Version Control - Set up the folder you created previously to be a Git repository `git init`, `git add .` `git -m commit "Initial commit"` - need to set up a remote origin and push the initial files to a repository on GitHub.
+- [x] **TASK 2** : Set Up Version Control
+- set up the folder you created previously to be a Git repository `git init`, `git add .` `git -m commit "Initial commit"`
+- need to set up a remote origin and push the initial files to a repository on GitHub.
 At Source Control menu `Push Branch`, name on it as repository name.
-- [x] **TASK 3** : Build the Business Component - The component will represent how a business (a restaurant) in Ravenous will be formatted and styled.
+- [x] **TASK 3** : Build the Business Component
+- the component will represent how a business (a restaurant) in Ravenous will be formatted and styled.
 Each `Business` component should display an `image`, `name`, `address`, `city`, `state`, `zipcode`, `category`, `rating`, and `review count`.
-- [ ] **TASK 4** : Add a Sample Business - For the Business component, create a hardcoded business that can be used to generate a list of fake businesses and simulate the website’s functionality.
+- [x] **TASK 4** : Add a Sample Business
+- for the Business component, create a hardcoded business that can be used to generate a list of fake businesses and simulate the website’s functionality.
+- Eventually, the hardcoded business will be replaced with dynamic data retrieved from the Yelp API.
+- [ ] **TASK 5** : Build the Business List Component
+- create a `BusinessList` component that displays a collection of businesses.
+The `BusinessList` component should utilize the `Business` component multiple times to generate the list